Kabul victims describe scenes of carnage after attack

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KABUL: Kabul was reeling on Saturday after Islamic State militants killed 32 people and wounded dozens more, with injured survivors describing scenes of terror as gunmen opened fire in the deadliest attack to hit Afghanistan since a US-Taliban deal.
+KABUL: Kabul was reeling Saturday after Islamic State jihadists killed 32 people and wounded dozens more, with injured survivors describing scenes of terror as gunmen opened fire in the deadliest attack to hit Afghanistan since a US-Taliban deal.

+The attack at a crowded gathering in the capital has raised questions about Afghanistan´s abysmal security situation and uncertain future following the February 29 agreement to pull foreign forces from the country within 14 months.

 “We were in the middle of the ceremony when the gunfire erupted,” she told AFP in a frail voice.